-Fruitcake Layer Cake: Layers of bourbon cake studded with candied fruit, brushed with more bourbon, and slathered in vanilla bean Swiss Meringue Buttercream.
+Fruitcake Layer Cake is bourbon cake studded with candied fruit, brushed with more bourbon, and slathered in vanilla bean Swiss Meringue Buttercream.

 I think fruitcake gets a bad rap that it doesn’t deserve.